-Mentor Exchange connects the skills and knowledge of our experienced members with those who want to boost their career development.
+Mentor Exchange connects the skills and knowledge of experienced members with those who want to boost their career development.

 Mentees can build professional connections and benefit from an experienced member's knowledge and insights.

 How to apply

-You will need to complete a profile questionnaire along with your application, allowing us to pair you with the right match.
+You will need to complete a profile questionnaire along with your application to allow us to pair you with the right program match.

-Confirmed matches will be invited to an introductory workshop in October in your local area.
+Confirmed matches will be invited to a program launch in February.
 You will then be expected to meet four times over six months.

 All mentors and mentees will be provided with a guide, action plan and relevant supporting materials.
 Mentors also have access to a Mentor for the Mentor Service.

-At the end of the six month Mentor Exchange, we host a celebratory closing event.
+At the end of the six-month Mentor Exchange, we invite you to a celebratory closing session.

 Set up for success